 Oofos launched in 2011 and their entire branding is based around recovery footwear.

-They sell much more than recovery sandals, also offering: Shoes, Boots, Clogs, and Slippers.
+They sell much more than Oofos sandals, also offering: Shoes, Boots, Clogs, and Slippers.
 This is in contrast to Hoka who specializes in running shoes and just happens to also offer recovery footwear.

 The Oofos Ooahh slides are a more advanced version of the Oofos Ooriginal sandal.
 The original shoes are recovery flip flops, whereas the Ooaahh slides offer a larger strap for added stability.